 Criteria Determination The present and probable future capacity of public facilities and services The present capacity of public facilities in EBMUD appears adequate.
 The District anticipates it will continue to provide adequate levels of services based on existing financing resources, which includes a specific rate based on service levels.
-If the District continuously updates rates accordingly with appropriate inflation and/or construction costs indices, service levels will remain adequate as the rates and fees collected are crucial to implementing improvements needed for future growth anticipated within the existing SOI.
-The existence of any social or economic communities of interest if the commission determines that they are relevant to the agency The present and probable need for those public facilities and services of any disadvantaged unincorporated communities within the existing SOI EBMUD does not provide structural fire protection but does provide water service or sewer facilities and services within its SOI.
+If the District continuously updates rates accordingly with appropriate inflation and/or construction costs indices, service levels will remain adequate as the rates and fees collected are crucial to implementing improvements needed for future growth anticipated within the existing SOI. - No communities of interest that are not already included within EBMUD are identified or warranted to be included within SOI.
+The present and probable need for those public facilities and services of any disadvantaged unincorporated communities within the existing SOI EBMUD does not provide structural fire protection but does provide water service or sewer facilities and services within its SOI.
 The community of Ashland was identified as a DUC but is already included within the SOI; therefore, no amendment to the SOI is warranted.

-9.2.7 - FIVE CANYONS SERVICE AREA
+9.2.7 - Five CANYONS SERVICE AREA